Alchon Huns: Talagan copper scroll

 A significant contribution to our understanding of Alchon history came in 2006 when Gudrun Melzer and Lore Sander published their finding of the "Talagan copper scroll", also known as the "Schøyen Copper Scroll", dated to 492 or 493, that mentions the four Alchon kings Khingila, Toramana, Javukha, and Mehama (who was reigning at the time) as donors to a Buddhist reliquary stupa.

 Rulers

-The rulers of the Alchons practiced skull deformation, as evidenced from their coins, a practice shared with the Huns that migrated into Europe.
+The rulers of the Alchons practised skull deformation, as evidenced from their coins, a practice shared with the Huns that migrated into Europe.
 The names of the first Alchon rulers do not survive.
 Starting from 430 CE, names of Alchon kings survive on coins and religious inscriptions: